 A bridge of prosthetic teeth is created to close the gap between your remaining natural teeth.
 Instead of capping your adjacent teeth, an average of 1 or 2 implant posts are used to hold it in place.

 When replacing an entire arch, you no longer need to rely on an adhesive or suction to hold the denture in place.
 By placing dental implant posts into your jawbone, it will be held securely in place to complete your smile.

 Understanding the Cost of Dental Implants

-The cost of the procedure varies depending on your exact needs and your treatment process, such as the number of teeth that are being replaced and the materials that are used.
-During your initial consultation, your Chesterfield dentist, Dr. Yenzer will provide you with an estimate and discuss the various factors that influence the cost.
+The cost of dental implants in Chesterfield varies depending on your exact needs, such as the number of teeth that are being replaced.
+During your initial consultation, Dr. Yenzer will provide you with an accurate estimate and discuss the various factors that will influence the final cost.